• Skip to primary navigation

 Goal and Challenges

 The NSF telescopes are ground-based, as opposed to the NASA satellites that orbit Earth.
 The NSF telescopes are often able to observe data from deeper space.
 The Earth-based telescopes collect data far outside our visual perception.
-In this case, astronomers at *ASU, MIT and UC Boulder studied radio wave signals from the early universe.
+In this case, astronomers at ASU*, MIT and UC Boulder studied radio wave signals from the early universe.
 Although the discovery is significant, the images weren’t the stellar Hubble imagery that the public has come to expect of astronomers.
-Thus, I had the opportunity to use the information we know to imagine what this early universe looked like. *They reported their findings in the March 1 , 2018 issue of Nature.
+Thus, Nicolle had the opportunity to use the information we know to imagine what this early universe looked like. *They reported their findings in the March 1, 2018 issue of Nature.

 From the NSF press release:

-“Finding this minuscule signal has opened a new window on the early universe,” says astronomer Judd Bowman of the Arizona State University, the lead investigator on the project… “Telescopes cannot see far enough to directly image such ancient stars, but we’ve seen when they turned on in radio waves arriving from space.”
+“Finding this minuscule signal has opened a new window on the early universe,” says astronomer Judd Bowman of the Arizona State University, the lead investigator on the project.
+“Telescopes cannot see far enough to directly image such ancient stars, but we’ve seen when they turned on in radio waves arriving from space.”

 First Stars Illustration and Animation Creation